-I am wondering, do you like sharing this thing or do you keep it private?
+Now I need to ask: do you like sharing this thing you love to do, or do you keep it private?

-Some people experience great joy from sharing their creative works with the world... or at least their close family and friends!
+Some people experience great joy from sharing their creative works with the world... or at least with their close family and friends!
 If that's you, then you are wonderful (and we appreciate you and your work!).
 If you are one of those who doesn't want to share your efforts, is it possible that you are too hard on yourself?

 For a lot of us, when we do something that represents "us" - especially something creative like writing or art, we go through a strange pattern.
-It can play out like this: I write something I like and I feel fairly proud of it (happy!).
-Then, shortly thereafter, I hate it and develop doubts and think that it is terrible (very unhappy!).
+That pattern can play out like this: You write something you like and feel fairly proud of it (happy!).
+Then, shortly thereafter, you hate it and develop doubts and think that it is terrible (very unhappy!).
 Does this ever happen to you?

-Why do I flip flop like this?
+Why do we flip flop like this?
 What changed?
-Certainly not whatever creative project I was working on.
+Certainly not whatever creative project created.
 It didn't suddenly get worse.
-So why does my confidence nosedive after the initial happiness high?
+So why does our confidence nosedive after the initial happiness high?

 So, does this happen to anyone else?
 What is that last thing you created?